Engee documentation

 Yes

-# Phi angles (deg) — values of Phi angles of the antenna pattern
+# Phi angles (deg) — the values of the Phi angles of the antenna pattern

 Vector / matrix of real numbers